 ETIS Instructor Resources¶

-ETIS Instructor Resources provide an educational operating system for teaching trustworthy intelligent systems in the AI era.
+An educational operating system for teaching trustworthy engineering in the AI era

-They help instructors design, operate, assess, and steward courses where students do more than complete assignments.
+ETIS Instructor Resources help instructors design, operate, assess, and steward courses in which students do more than complete assignments.

 Students produce engineering evidence.